anoma/nspec/docs/arch/integrations/adapters/evm/primitives.md

 ## Commitment Accumilator

 Our commitment accumulator is a modified version of OpenZeppelin's [`MerkleTree`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v5.3.0/contracts/utils/structs/MerkleTree.sol) and [`MerkleProof`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v5.3.0/contracts/utils/cryptography/MerkleProof.sol) implementations.
-The core difference is the fact that it is not a constant-sized tree and keep intermediary nodes instead of only leaves in order to support on-chain merkle proof generation.
+The core difference is the fact that it is a dynamic sparse merkle tree which expands its depth when needed to fit enough leaves.

-We only increase the depth whenever we need to.
 This keeps the gas costs of updating the commitment merkle tree to a minimum.
 For details, please consult the [documentation](https://github.com/anoma/evm-protocol-adapter/blob/feature/dynamic-cmacc/contracts/src/libs/MerkleTree.sol)).

 ## Nullifier Accumulator